GIScience/ohsome-api/docs/source/reference/filter.rst

 Further Information
 ^^^^^^^^^^^^^^^^^^^

-The filter is expressed as a ANTLR grammar and a Python based parser is used to interpret a given filer.
+The filter is expressed as a ANTLR grammar and a Python based parser is used to interpret a given filter.
 You can find further information in the `Readme of the ohsome-filter-to-sql library <https://github.com/GIScience/ohsome-filter-to-sql>`_.